 If we don't specify our keys at table creation time, we can always do so after the fact.
 SQL tables can accept the following key types:

-• Candidate Key: Candidate keys are kind of like groups of non-committed Primary Keys; these keys only accept unique values, and could potentially be used in the place of a Primary Key if need be, but are not actual Primary Keys.
+• Candidate Key: Candidate keys are like groups of non-committed Primary Keys.
+These keys only accept unique values and could potentially be used in place of a Primary Key if need be, but are not actual Primary Keys.
 Unlike Primary Keys, multiple Candidate Keys may exist per table.

-• Alternate Key: Refers to a single Candidate Key (an alternative which can satisfy the duty of a Primary Key id need be).
+• Alternate Key: Refers to a single Candidate Key (an alternative that can satisfy the duty of a Primary Key if need be).

-• Composite/Compound Key: Defined by combing the values of multiple columns; the sum of which will always produce a unique value.
+• Composite/Compound Key: Defined by combining the values of multiple columns, the sum of which will always produce a unique value.
 There can be multiple Candidate Keys in one table.
 Each Candidate Key can work as Primary Key.

 • Unique Key: A set of one or more fields/columns of a table that uniquely identify a record in a database table.
 Similar to Primary key, but it can accept only one null value, and it can not have duplicate values.